percona/pmm/docs/discover-pmm/why-pmm.md

 # Why PMM?

-There are several compelling reasons why you should choose to use Percona Monitoring and Management (PMM) for your database monitoring and management needs:
+There are several reasons why you should choose to use Percona Monitoring and Management (PMM) for your database monitoring and management needs:

 -  **Comprehensive monitoring**: PMM provides comprehensive monitoring capabilities for database systems, such as MySQL, MariaDB, MongoDB, and PostgreSQL.